Main Menu

 • Media services such as TV and radio broadcast space, food area, restrooms

-• Outdoor areas including the playing field, bullpens, entry plazas, kids’ zone
+• Outdoor areas including the playing field, bullpens, and entry plazas

 Our vision reaches beyond providing a venue for our team.
 We want the America First Ballpark to be a community asset that complements Sunnyside Park and the surrounding area.
 It's an opportunity to bring people together, foster a love for baseball, and create lasting memories for fans of all ages.